 - Lentils.
-You will need to use at least two cups of cooked lentils for this recipe.
+You will need at least two cups of cooked lentils for this recipe.

 - Onion.
-Chop your onion into pieces.
-If you don’t like raw onion, feel free to saute before using.
+Chop your onion into small pieces; if you don’t like raw onion, saute it before using.

 - Canned Tomato.
 Use any brand of canned tomato for this sauce.